DCCA online

 Our newsletters are sent on the basis of consent, cf. article 6(1)(a) of the GDPR.

-At the Danish Competition and Consumer Authority, your personal data may be processed in the authority’s IT systems, e.g. in the case management system and joint state IT systems.
+At the Danish Competition and Consumer Authority, your personal data may be processed in the authority’s IT systems, e.g. in our case management system and joint state IT systems.

 Employees of the Danish Competition and Consumer Authority have access to your personal data to the extent that it is necessary for processing your inquiry or carrying out the Authority’s tasks.
 The employees are subject to a duty of confidentiality during and after their employment to ensure the confidentiality of your personal data.

-The Governmental IT Services is the data processor for the majority of the Danish Competition and Consumer Authority’s processing of personal data.
-The Governmental IT Services and other data processors only have access according to instructions from the Danish Competition and Consumer Authority and only to the extent that is necessary to carry out the Authority’s tasks.
+The Agency for Governmental IT Services is the data processor for the majority of the Danish Competition and Consumer Authority’s processing of personal data.
+The Agency for Governmental IT Services and other data processors only have access according to instructions from the Danish Competition and Consumer Authority and only to the extent that is necessary to carry out the Authority’s tasks.

 The General Data Protection Regulation provides you with a range of rights in articles 13-18 and articles 20-22.